rajibhossen/starter-hugo-academic/content/publication/hpca_2023/index.md

 ---
-title: "Practical Efficient Microservice Autoscaling with QoS Assurance"
+title: "Market Mechanism-Based User-in-the-Loop Scalable Power Oversubscription for HPC Systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- kishwar_ahmed
 - mohammad_islam
-- kishwar_ahmed

 date: "2023-02-26T00:00:00Z"